ArsMasiuk/bootsmann/README.md

 # Bootsmann
-A minimalistic, lean and fast REST API test application (opensource C++ alternative to Postman/Insomnia/Hoppscotch etc.)
+A minimalistic, lean and fast HTTP REST API test application (opensource C++ alternative to Postman/Insomnia/Hoppscotch etc.).
+It is especially useful for embedded devices and local development, where low memory usage and fast response times are crucial.

 ![image](https://github.com/user-attachments/assets/a1f042e7-9da4-4321-bbbe-0adbba0fafdd)